mattia-donato/BrightEyes-TTM-docs/docs/source/pinout7x7.md

 ## SPAD7x7-to-FMC board
 FMC daugther card to interface the BrightEyes-TTM with external photon-signals from a commercial 7x7 SPAD (49 channels) detector.
+The input signals of this board are differential LVDS signals.

 - *Brand:* *custom-built*
 - *Product code:* *custom-built*